INTO George Mason University and the Ángel Cabrera Global Center

 Three types of Undergraduate International Year One programs are available:

 • One Term Program (Accelerated): This program is a single term of study.
-Upon completion of all progression requirements, students will move on to their degree-seeing program as second-semester freshmen (up to 16 credits).
+Upon completion of all progression requirements, students will move on to their degree-seeking program as second-semester freshmen (up to 16 credits).

 • Two Term Program (Standard): This program is designed to lead students through their first year of study.
 Upon completion of all progression requirements, students will move on to their degree-seeking program as second-year, freshman (up to 29 credits) or as sophomore students (30 or more credits).